-Acrylic Pours Painting is about a mix of colors where patterns and designs are formed by how paints are mixed and poured.
-This Pour art creates stunning artwork made through only paints and not brush!
+Acrylic Pour Painting is about a mix of colors where patterns and designs are formed by how paints are mixed and poured.
+This pour art creates stunning artwork through paints without using a brush!

 It is always nice to have some guidance when you are at a learning

 stage.
 I’ve created this guide to help you with the most common

 techniques used in poured acrylic painting.

 All the pouring techniques need the same material.
 The three main supplies you need are paint, medium, and water.
 If you are trying to achieve something in particular, like more cells or fewer cells, the ingredients will change slightly.
 There are many ratios in which you can mix the paint.
 Here is a basic acrylic pouring recipe.